regisb/slack-cli/README.rst

       --pre                 Send as verbatim `message`
       --run                 Run the message as a shell command and send both the message and the command output
-      messages              Messages to send.
-Pass "-" to send content from stdin.
+      messages              Messages to send (messages can also be sent from standard input)

     Receive messages:
       -s SRC, --src SRC     Receive messages from a Slack channel, group or